 Why Ten Sessions?

-Rolfing is normally done in a series of ten sessions of variable length.
 Each segment of the process is both a continuation of the previous one and an introduction to the next.
 The body is systematically manipulated during this initial series of ten sessions, each of which lasts about an hour.
 Some people choose to schedule their sessions once a week, others once a month, or as frequently as twice a week.
-The cost per session varies nationally from $110 to $250, according to local economics and the experience of the Rolfer.
+The cost per session varies nationally from $120 to $250, according to local economics and the experience of the Rolfer.
 For Karin's rates, please see: Your First Visit.

-Rolfing's series of ten session is designed to uncover a structural ease and kinetic balance that is unique to each client.
-Rolfing cannot accurately be described as therapy or as a returning of the body to a "natural" state from which it has deteriorated.
+Rolfing's series of ten sessions is designed to bring structural ease and kinetic balance that is unique to each client.
+Rolfing cannot accurately be described as a returning of the body to a "natural" state from which it has deteriorated.
 Rather, it is a process of education in which a Rolfer seeks to help a client discover the most efficient way of using his or her body, given the limitations, liabilities, and virtues of that body.
 In fact, the 10 session series is not a formulaic recipe, but rather a guide which is fully customized for the needs of each particular person.
-However, there are certain landmarks which every Rolfer follows in each Rolfing series, and you can read about these in the session descriptions that follow.
+However, there are certain landmarks which every Rolfer tracks in each Rolfing series, and you can read about these in the session descriptions that follow.

 This drawing is based on actual photos of a real client as she progresses through the 10 Rolfing Sessions.
 Observe that the various lines approach horizontal throughout the first 7 sessions, at which point we've progressed to the bigger goal of helping the body actually use those new horizontal lines.
 In particular, notice that her head rises forward out of her body in the beginning.
 Like the yoke on an ox, this position makes the weight of the head feel like a burden.
 Notice that she gains a little height as she learns to allow her neck to rise up tall.